federueda/ASW/README.md

 In this section, I will show some UML diagrams used for explaining to other people the sowftare elements for this excercise and also some sofwtare's behaviors.
 It is an excellent set of notation elements that help us to model business processes and linking them to our software.

-In this excercise, I used [Visual Paradigm](https://www.visual-paradigm.com/) Community Edition v16.1 as the tool for creating these diagrams.
+I used [Visual Paradigm](https://www.visual-paradigm.com/) Community Edition v16.1 as the tool for creating these diagrams.

 ### 1.1 Use Case Diagram